cosmofur/EX716/README.md

     Until End of File:
           If processing a macro:
              scan it for % variables not in quotes and replace them with text from parameters.
-	     There is specail meaning for variables %S, %V and %P used for stack logic. make it the current 'line'
+	     There is special meaning for variables %S, %V and %P used for stack logic. make it the current 'line'
           else
-             read in one or more lines from input (if line ends with \ append following line) If you use \ you can not mix comments on any but the last line.
+             read in one or more lines from input (if line ends with \ append following line) If you use \ you can not append comments on any but the last line.

           strip line of unnecessary white space and comments.
           Parse the line, split it into words and look for: